jzeferino/cake-xamarin-sample/README.md

 What the script does:

-- Clean the solution and artifacts folder.
+1. Clean the solution and artifacts folder.
-- Restore NuGet packages and Xamarin Components.
+2. Restore NuGet packages and Xamarin Components.
-- Build Android project.
+3. Build Android project.
-- Build iOS project.
+4. Build iOS project.
-- Run StyleCop.
+5. Run StyleCop.
-- Run xUnit tests.
+6. Run xUnit tests.
-- Write the xUnit tests result and StyleCop output to the artifacts folder.
+8. Write the xUnit tests result and StyleCop output to the artifacts folder.

 What's part of the solution:

-- Cake.Xamarin.Sample.Shared => A Portable Class Library (PCL) with shared code between Xamarin.Android and Xamarin.iOS.
+- `Cake.Xamarin.Sample.Shared` => A Portable Class Library (PCL) with shared code between Xamarin.Android and Xamarin.iOS.
-- Cake.Xamarin.Sample.Tests => A PCL with tests over shared code PCL.
+- `Cake.Xamarin.Sample.Tests` => A PCL with tests over shared code PCL.
-- Cake.Xamarin.Sample.Android => A Android project that uses the shared code PCL.
+- `Cake.Xamarin.Sample.Android` => A Android project that uses the shared code PCL.
-- Cake.Xamarin.Sample.iOS => A iOS project that uses the shared code PCL.
+- `Cake.Xamarin.Sample.iOS` => A iOS project that uses the shared code PCL.

 ## Requirements

 1. xbuild (Linux and OS X) or msbuild (Windows) installed.
-1. .NET Core, .NET 4.5 and Mono installed.
+1. .NET Core, .NET 4.5 or Mono installed.
 1. Terminal or Powershell.

 ## How to run it